hazama-yuinyan/Expresso/Expresso/Documentations/ExpressoTutorial.md

 ### Unpopped up Errors with `Result<T, E>`

 Sometimes, you may just need to know the result of some operation and the operation may be successful or in failure.
-Exceptions aren't the best choice in this scinario because it unwind the call stack and therefore implies some performance overhead.
+Exceptions aren't the best choice in this scinario because it unwinds the call stack and therefore implies some performance overhead.

 ## String Interpolation